Hawke's Bay Regional Council Protects New Zealand Lands and Waterways with Nintex

 "I've challenged my staff to constantly innovate in their work, to push boundaries, and Nintex has been really key to that," says Iain Maxwell, Group Manager, Integrated Catchment Management at HBRC.
 "We have become reliant on Nintex to support us and the ability for staff to digitally capture information from the field and bring it back into the business.
 It's essential for us now."

 HBRC has mapped more than 500 processes since first implementing Nintex Promapp and published nearly 400 processes across six departments.
-The organisation has also automated everything from leave request forms to generating compliance authorisations, and more.
+The organization has also automated everything from leave request forms to generating compliance authorizations, and more.

-The council is beginning to realise the value of bringing its process mapping work together with its process automation efforts, as digital transformation is a key priority at the organisation.
+The council is beginning to realize the value of bringing its process mapping work together with its process automation efforts, as digital transformation is a key priority at the organization.
 Leveraging Nintex Promapp provides the council's business transformation team a complete view into processes that need or could be automated.

 To sign up for a demo of the Nintex Process Platform including Nintex Promapp, please visit https://www.nintex.com/request-demo/.